 Class contenders: growing up fast

-The trouble with this plan was market research was now showing the greatest projected growth in the market was in the 1200cc-to-2.0-litre class – some way beyond the ADO28.
+The trouble with this plan was market research was now showing the greatest projected growth in the market was in the 1.2-litre to 2.0-litre class – some way beyond the ADO28.
 Not only this but, at the same time, BLMC became aware the Cortina Mk3 would also launch in 1970.
-More disastrously still, the new Ford was going to be altogether larger than the Mk2 Cortina – and this had been one of the ADO28’s benchmarks!
+More disastrously still, the new Ford was going to be altogether larger than the Cortina Mk2 – and this had been one of the ADO28’s benchmarks!

 Despite these worries, the BLMC Board was happy to continue with the ADO28.
 The Board had, in any case, been moving away from pitching the car against the Escort and that meant ADO28 would need more engines to compete.
 The obvious answer was to upwardly extend because, as George Turnbull, Austin-Morris Managing Director, said, ‘We thought we’d have a distinct marketing advantage if we could out-perform them’.